-The Australian baobab, or bottle, tree, is hard to miss.
+The Australian baobab (pictured above), or bottle, tree, is hard to miss.
 Its oddly disproportionate trunk can be as much as 10 feet around.
 The pith and seeds of its oval fruits are edible both raw and roasted, and its roots and leaves are traditional remedies for digestive problems.

 Identify the native almond tree of western Australia by its feathery clusters of silver green leaves.
 The tree's fruit is edible.